 If you want to make a more “modern, minimalist statement,” Modsy’s VP of style, Alessandra Wood, recommends this three-tiered pendant light from CB2.
 It’s made from white cast metal with a plaster finish, a detail she says “gives it an organic edge, which softens the angular silhouette.”
 The monochromatic, dimmable fixture, she adds, has a “Cali-casual” style that would make a living space feel a bit more like a beach house.
 (She adds it would also look great in a beach house, should you be shopping for a chandelier to hang in one.)

 For a bedroom

 “I’ve used this woven pendant from Ikea about a million times,” says designer Orlando Soria.
-“It’s such a great value, and adds so much warmth and coziness to a space.
-It’s hands-down the most bang-for-your-buck lighting fixture out there right now.”
+“It’s such a great value, and adds so much warmth and coziness to a space.”
+Handmade from bamboo lattice, “it’s hands-down the most bang-for-your-buck lighting fixture out there right now,” adds Soria.”

 For an over-the-table fixture, Kenza recommends Pholc’s Mobil 100 pendant, which has five opal glass shades.
 “It reminds me of a candelabra,” she says, “and who doesn’t like to dine near candlelight?”
 A rather nifty detail: The brass light’s metal arms can be adjusted to create different configurations.

 Here’s another take on the Sputnik chandelier, this time rendered linearly.
 It’s a favorite of Decorilla’s Devin Shaffer, who says that you really can’t beat the price — especially because the fixture has 16 (dimmable) lights.
 “Sputnik-style chandeliers and pendants rarely come in at under $500, especially if they have more lanterns,” he explains.
 Like the chandelier above, this one’s shape makes it ideal for hanging over a rectangular table.